Andreas-Garcia/audiometa/README.md

 Fields are classified based on their intended use:

 - **Semantically Multi-Value Fields**: Fields that can logically contain multiple values (e.g., `ARTISTS`, `GENRES_NAMES`).
 They can be stored as multiple entries or concatenated values.
-- **Semantically Single-Value Fields**: Fields that are intended to hold a single value (e.g., `TITLE`, `ALBUM_NAME`).
+- **Semantically Single-Value Fields**: Fields that are intended to hold a single value (e.g., `TITLE`, `ALBUM`).
 They are typically stored as a single entry but some formats may allow multiple entries.

 #### Semantically Single-Value Fields